Northwest Oregon RAC

 The Northwest Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management, including Secure Rural Schools Title II recommendations, to the BLM's Salem and Eugene Districts.
 The jurisdiction of the Northwest Oregon RAC includes BLM-managed lands in Benton, Clackamas, Columbia, Lane, Linn, Marion, Multnomah, Polk, Washington, and Yamhill Counties.

 Each January, the BLM accepts nominations for new members.
-The Secretary of the Interior appoints citizens to staggered three-year terms on the Council, so one-third of the member terms expire each year.
+The Secretary of the Interior appoints a total of 15 citizens to staggered three-year terms on the Council, therefore one-third of the member terms expire each year.

-Members of these three new RACs will be appointed to represent the following three interest groups:
+Members of this new RAC have been appointed to represent the following three interest groups:

 - Category One: Five members who represent energy and mineral development (with a special emphasis on transportation or rights-of-way interests); the commercial timber industry; organized labor or non-timber forest product harvester groups; developed outdoor recreation, off-highway vehicle users, or commercial recreation (with a special emphasis on commercial or recreation fishing); or Federal grazing or other land permits or represent nonindustrial private forest land owners.

 - Category Two: Five members who represent nationally recognized environmental organizations; regionally or locally recognized environmental organizations; dispersed recreational activities; archaeological and historical interests; or nationally or regionally recognized wild horse and burro interest groups, wildlife or hunting organizations, or watershed associations.